Last Update September 2023

 Font.
 At 100% size, fonts should be 8–10 points and used consistently throughout all figures.

 Text.
-Information on the axes should be succinct, using abbreviations where possible, and the label on the y-axis should read vertically, not horizontally.
-Key information should be placed in any available white space within the figure; if space is not available, the information should be placed in the legend.
+Information on the axes should be succinct, using abbreviations where possible.
+Key information should be placed in available white space within the figure; if space is not available, the information should be placed in the legend.
 In general, figures with multiple parts should be marked A, B, C, etc., with a description of each panel included in the legend rather than on the figure.

 Line and bar graphs.
 Lines in graphs should be bold enough to be easily read after reduction, as should all symbols used in the figure.
-Data points are best marked with the following symbols, again assuring that they will be readily distinguishable after reduction: .
-In the figure legend, please use words rather than the symbols; e.g., "black circles = group 1; white squares = group 2; black bars = blood glucose; white bars = C-peptide."
-Bars should be black or white only, unless more than two datasets are being presented; additional bars should be drawn with clear bold hatch marks or stripes, not shades of gray.
+Data points are best marked with simple symbols, to ensure they are easily distinguishable, for example: .
+In the figure legend, please use words rather than symbols; e.g., "black circles = group 1; white squares = group 2; or black bars = blood glucose; white bars = C-peptide."

 Formatting digital figures files for print and online reproduction.
 To meet ADA’s quality standards for publication, it is important to submit digital art that conforms to the appropriate resolution, size, color mode, and file format.
 Doing so will help to avoid delays in publication and maximize the quality of images, both online and in print.
 Please refer to ADA's Digital Art Guidelines when preparing your files.
 If you are unable to provide files that meet the specifications outlined in these guidelines, you may submit your original source files (files from the program in which they were originally created).